ffnord/ffnord-puppet-gateway/README.md

 The firewall rules created are collected in `/etc/iptables.d`, they are not applied automatically!
 You have to call `build-firewall` to apply them.

-### Run Puppet
+### On Debian jessie

-On Debian jessie you have to load the ip_tables and ip_conntrack module manally before applying the puppet manifest:
+you have to load the ip_tables and ip_conntrack module manally before applying the puppet manifest:

     modprobe ip_tables
     modprobe ip_conntrack